Audience: You are expected to have successfully

 (let ( (:long one 1) ) (lambda (v)

-(list v (make_integerbox discr_integer one))))
+(list v (make_integerbox discr_integer one)))) will be

 rejected, since one would be a closed stuff.